anovv/svoe/README.md

 ## *What is SVOE?*

-SVOE is a low-code declarative framework providing scalable and highly configurable pipelines for financial data research, streaming and batch feature engineering, predictive model training, real-time inference and backtesting.
-Built on top of Ray, the framework allows to build and scale your custom pipelines from multi-core laptop to a cluster of 1000s of nodes.
+**SVOE** is a low-code declarative framework providing scalable and highly configurable pipelines for financial data research, streaming and batch feature engineering, predictive model training, real-time inference and backtesting.
+Built on top of **[Ray](https://github.com/ray-project/ray)**, the framework allows to build and scale your custom pipelines from multi-core laptop to a cluster of 1000s of nodes.

 ## *How does it work?*